Filter Tags

 Congratulations on the birth of your child

-Here we explain which documents you need to take with you to the hospital, which official procedures you can take care of before the birth of your child, and a few things concerning the naming of your child.
+Here we explain which documents you need to take with you to the hospital, which formalities you can take care of before the birth of your child and a few things about naming your child.

-If the mother of the child is single or legally divorced, she is always the only person on the child's birth certificate.
-If the father is to be included in the birth certificate, he must submit an acknowledgement of paternity - this must be recorded by a notary public (registry office, youth welfare office or notary public).
-The personal presence of the father and the mother is necessary.
-An acknowledgement of paternity can also be made before the child is born.
-Despite the acknowledgement of paternity, the mother retains sole custody and the child bears the surname of the mother.
-Joint custody can be declared at the Jugendamt.
+If the child's mother is unmarried or legally divorced, she is generally the only person listed on the child's birth certificate.
+If the father is to be included on the birth certificate, he must submit an acknowledgement of paternity - this must be recorded by a registrar (registry office, youth welfare office or notary).
+The personal presence of the father and mother is required.
+Acknowledgment of paternity can also be made before the child is born.
+Despite acknowledgment of paternity, sole custody remains with the mother and the child bears the mother's surname.
+Joint custody can be declared at the youth welfare office.

-If one of the parents is a foreign citizen, please call the registry office and ask in detail which documents are necessary for the certification of the birth of your child.
+If one of the parents is a foreign national, please call the registry office and ask in detail which documents are required to certify the birth of your child.

 Documents you should take with you to the hospital: